kongmunist/mywebsite/pages/blog/teardownlibre2cgm.md

-title: "Teardown of the Freestyle Libre 2"
+title: "Teardown of the Freestyle Libre 2 Continuous Glucose Monitor"
 date: 2023-12-18
 label: blog
 tags: [electronics, teardown, personalinformatics]
-snippet: "What's inside a continuous glucose monitor?"
+snippet: "Pictures and wild speculation"

 Hello!
 Recently I wore a Freestyle Libre 2 continuous glucose monitor for two weeks.
 They're sold over-the-counter in France for about 40 Euros a pop, and I was curious about what my glucose data could tell me about my other bodily functions.